Level 4, 18 North Tce, Adelaide SA

 Polythelia is the term for supranumerary (extra) nipples or areolae.
 It can occur in up to 5% of the population and is sometimes misdiagnosed as other skin lesions.
 Polymastia is the development of accessory breast tissue, most common in the armpit (axilla) but can be anywhere on the body.
 This often only becomes apparent after hormonal changes in puberty or during lactation

-If you believe your breasts display the characteristics of a congenital breast abnormality and it is something you would like to discuss, one of our plastic surgeons would be pleased to meet with you.
+If you believe your breasts display the characteristics of a congenital breast abnormality and it is something you would like to discuss, one of the Specialist Plastic Surgeons supported by Adelaide Plastic Surgery, would be pleased to meet with you.
 At the initial consultation you will learn about options for management appropriate to your individual situation.
 Breast surgery to correctly and safely reconstruct congenital breast abnormality is often not just a straightforward breast augmentation.
 There are many factors to consider in order to safely and correctly achieve desired aesthetic results.
-Our specialist plastic surgeons have the skills and techniques to plan each patient’s surgical journey uniquely, catering to your individual needs.
+The Specialist Plastic Surgeons have the skills and techniques to plan each patient’s surgical journey uniquely, catering to your individual needs.

 Further Information